FrontendMasters/front-end-handbook-2017/what-is-a-FD.md

 ###### NOTES:

 Make sure you are clear what what exactly is meant by the "web platform".
 Read, ["The Web platform: what it is"](http://tess.oconnor.cx/2009/05/what-the-web-platform-is) and read the, ["Open Web Platform"](Open Web Platform) Wikipedia page.
-Test.